iamshishirgaire/IOE-Syllabus-Data/faculties/electrical/8sem/power_plant_design.md

-## Syllabus: POWER PLANT DESIGN

-**Course Objectives:**

-To study technical requirements and economic principles related to the design of power plants, electrical systems, switchyards, and plant design guidelines.

-### Topics

 1. **Energy Sources and Electric Power Generation (8 hours)**
     * Renewable and non-renewable energy sources - Technology of geothermal, tidal, wind, solar thermal, solar photovoltaic, thermal, combustion, biothermal, combined cycle, gas turbine, and hydro.
     * Operational characteristics of each technology in the power system based on reliability, forced and scheduled outages, availability, on-grid and off-grid operation, operating range, and maintainability.